smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ## Create Item-to-Item Similarities Solution

-1. Using the same methods as before, go to the Services drop-down in the console and navigate to the **Amazon Personalize** service in another tab.
-You will see the dataset group that you created earlier
+1. Using the same methods as before, go to the Services drop-down in the console and navigate to the **Amazon Personalize** service in another tab, and select **Dataset groups**.
+You will see the dataset group that you created earlier, and click on the name of your dataset group.

     ![Dataset groups](images/datasetGroups.png)

-2. Click on the name of the your dataset group, then on the left-hand side, which will show you the solution that you're currently creating via your notebook.
+2. The left-hand side, which will show you the solution that you're currently creating via your notebook.
 Then, select **Solutions and recipes**, then click on the **Create solution** button.

    ![Solution list](images/solutionList.png)